Shafiq-ur-Rahman (humorist)

 Shafiq-ur-Rahman (9 November 1920 - 19 March 2000) was a Pakistani humorist and short-story writer of Urdu language.

-He was one of the most illustrious writers of the Urdu-speaking world.
-Like Mark Twain and Stephen Leacock, he has given enduring pleasure to his readers.
-He was a medical doctor by profession, and served in Pakistan Army.
-He also received the Hilal-e-Imtiaz for his military and civilian services.
-He has widely been appreciated by the writers and critics of Urdu literature.
+A medical doctor by profession, Rahman served in Pakistan Army and received the Hilal-e-Imtiaz for his military and civilian services.
+He has been appreciated by the writers and critics of Urdu literature.

 Biography

-Rahman was born on 9 November 1920 in a Muslim family in Kalanaur, Rohtak district, British India.
+Rahman was born on 9 November 1920 in a Rajput family in Kalanaur, Rohtak district, British India.
 He received his education in Bahawalpur.
 He completed his MBBS from King Edward Medical College, Lahore in 1942, and post-graduation in tropical medicine and public health from Edinburgh, in 1952.
 Rahman began writing humorous stories during his school days.
 His stories were published in a literary monthly magazine Khayyam.
 His first book Kirneyn was completed before he joined the medical college and was published in 1938, while he was still a medical student.

 Rahman joined the Indian Army Medical Corps and served at different war fronts during the Second World War.
 After the independence of Pakistan in 1947, he joined the Pakistan Army and eventually rose to the rank of general.
 By then, most of his important works like Shagufay, Lehrein, Parvaaz, and Hamaqatein, had been published.
 Later in 1954, another collection of his humorist essays Mazeed Hamaqatein was published.
 He also served as chairman of the Academy of Letters of Pakistan from 1980 to 1985.
 He continued to write till his death.

 Rahman had three sons, Attique, Khalique and Ameen.
 He died on 19 March 2000 in Rawalpindi, Pakistan.